learn-co-curriculum/sinatra-nested-forms/README.md

 - Make a nested form (this should probably have html `<label>`s so it makes sense to a user).
 This form will be creating three objects (one instance of the Pirate class, and two instances of the Ship class).
 Remember, you'll need to build a corresponding controller action to load this page.
 Your form should POST to the route '/pirates'.

 - After a user clicks submit they should be taken to a page that displays all the information we just posted from the form.
 You should have a page that shows the pirate you created along with his ships and all the details about the pirate and his ships.

-## **BONUS**

-1. Back the whole thing with a database using ActiveRecord
-2. Convert it into a modular-style Sinatra application (e.g., with an ApplicationController and a PiratesController)

 ## Resources
 * [Surreal Detective](http://surrealdetective.github.io/) - [The Nested Ruby Params Hash for Complex HTML Forms and Sinatra](http://surrealdetective.github.io/blog/2013/07/01/the-nested-ruby-params-hash-for-complex-html-forms-and-sinatra/)